GEROGIANNIS/Idea-Hub/README.md

-# Idea-SQL
+# Idea-Hub

-Idea-SQL is a Bash script designed to interact with a MySQL database to manage ideas.
+Idea-Hub is a Bash script designed to interact with a MySQL database to manage ideas.
 It provides functionalities to retrieve, backup, and add ideas to the database.

 ## Features